 Due Dates (Anticipated): February 2027 (Full application deadline, projected)

-Summary: Supports projects that improve quality of life in McMinn County, focusing on health, education, homelessness, seniors, and child welfare.
+Summary: Supports projects that improve quality of life for McMinn County residents in health, education, homelessness, senior issues, and child welfare.

-The McMinn Community Fund, a component of the East Tennessee Foundation, is dedicated to advancing the quality of life for residents of McMinn County.
-Established in 1991 by a local donor, the fund supports initiatives that address community health issues (including obesity, teen pregnancy, drug abuse, mental health, and health education), homelessness, senior citizen needs, educational services (such as family literacy, after-school, and remedial programs), and child welfare for underserved youth.
-Projects must demonstrate significant potential for positive community impact.
+The McMinn Community Fund, administered by the East Tennessee Foundation, is dedicated to advancing and improving the quality of life for residents of McMinn County, Tennessee.
+Established in 1991, the fund supports initiatives that address critical community needs, with a focus on public health (including obesity, teen pregnancy, drug abuse, mental health, and health education), homelessness, senior citizen issues, educational services (family literacy, after-school and remedial education), and child welfare for underserved youth.
+The fund seeks to make a significant impact by supporting projects that demonstrate measurable benefits for the local community.